Orange County Construction Accident Lawyers

 Construction workers have the right to a safe workplace, free from hazards that can potentially lead to serious injuries or even death.
 Employers are responsible for training workers in safe job practices, proper equipment use, hazard identification, reporting, and emergency procedures.
 Workers must always have access to Cal/OSHA standard safety equipment like hard hats, safety glasses, gloves, and respiratory protection.

 If you get injured in a construction accident due to unsafe working conditions, get in touch with our Orange County lawyers.
-We will help you prove the negligence of the liable parties and obtain the justice you deserve.
+We can assist in investigating the cause of the construction accident and assessing liability.

 The Right To Report Safety Violations